Alien-nick/Docker/README.md

 # Purpose
-When I move from one machine to the other, its quite tedious to reconfigure all Docker setup my development environment.
+When I move from one machine to the other, its quite tedious to reconfigure my development environment.

 # Roadmap
-To have one command to run to install all necesarry tools on my local machine.
+One command to install all tools or a specific tool, e.g `./install` or `./install laravel`

 - Laravel
 - React